 A naturally occurring lipid, often used as an emulsifier and skin softener.
 There are concerns on the EWG website regarding nitrosamine contamination (nitrosamines are known to cause cancer in lab animals).
 The contamination occurs when lecithin comes into contact with nitrosating agents.
 Nitrosating agents are pretty nasty ingredients you won’t find in a Green People product.
 Here’s a list of nitrosating ingredients.

 Calendula (marigold) flower extract

 Calendula has a long history in skin care, and for good reason.
 It has antibacterial properties, is anti-inflammatory, and promotes healing of the skin.
-As with Weleda Calendula nappy cream, you could also try Green People nappy balm on yourself if you’re suffering from postpartum hemorrhoids.
+As with Weleda Calendula Nappy Cream, you could also try Green People Nappy Balm on yourself if you’re suffering from postpartum haemorrhoids.

 Tocopherol (Vitamin E)

 An antioxidant that prevents cosmetics from spoiling, and a moisturiser in itself.